IHRA definition of antisemitism: Independent Jewish Voices Canada

+In 2020, Independent Jewish Voices Canada published a definition of antisemitism which equates it with all other forms of discrimination, saying: "antisemitism is not an exceptional form of bigotry.
+People who hate, discriminate and/or attack Jews, will also hate, discriminate and/or attack other protected groups—including racialized people, Muslims, LGBTQ2+, women, [and] Indigenous peoples."
+They explicitly limit their definition of antisemitism to behaviour "most often associated with white supremacy".

 Jerusalem Declaration on Antisemitism

 Objections to the IHRA Definition of Antisemitism motivated the creation of the Jerusalem Declaration on Antisemitism, released in March 2021.
 This document, signed by some 200 international scholars, is intended to be used instead of the IHRA definition, or as a supplement to guide interpretation of the IHRA definition for groups that have already adopted it.

-Nexus Task Force

-In the same month, a group of scholars and leaders affiliated with the Annenberg School for Communication and Journalism at the University of Southern California called the Nexus Task Force published a definition of antisemitism titled "Understanding Antisemitism at its Nexus with Israel and Zionism", which asserts that most criticism of Zionism and of Israel is not antisemitic, as well as a "Guide to Identifying Antisemitism in Debates about Israel".
-The task force members included Kenneth S. Stern, who had been the lead drafter of the IHRA working definition and its examples.
-In September 2020, "more than 100 prominent Jewish leaders" sent a letter to Joe Biden endorsing the task force's work.